i18next/i18next-gitbook/misc/creating-own-plugins.md

+---
+description: "Write your own i18next plugin: backend, language detector, post processor, i18n format, formatter or third-party module, with the required interface for each."
+---

 # Creating own Plugins

 i18next comes with a lot of modules to enhance the features available.
 There are modules to: